lucifer1147/stocksage/StockSage_Backend/README.md

 - `utils.py`
 - `neuralnet.py`

 The directory also contains a sub-directory `Models`.
-It contains the files for the models you train (if you choose to save them).
-A sub directory by name that you specify in the `saveModelAs` parameter.
+It contains the files for the models you train (if you choose to save them) in a sub directory by name that you specify in the `saveModelAs` parameter as `<saveModelAs>_files`.
 For further details, look at the `README.md` file of the `ProjectFiles` directory.